-Special Collections and the University Archives offers its collections and services in a secure, climate-controlled environment.
-The area features an ornately decorated conference room with seventeenth century English oak paneling.
+Special Collections and the University Archives offer collections and services in a secure, climate-controlled environment.
+The area features an ornately decorated conference room with historic English oak paneling.
 The Archives provides primary source materials which document the history of the University, works closely with faculty to integrate the collections into the classroom, and actively digitizes material to expand access to the collections online.